 Will I be able to find a job?

 It’s important to note that no school can guarantee employment.
-Here at Dorsey School of Beauty, we offer career services assistance to all eligible graduates of the Cosmetology program.
+Here at Dorsey School of Beauty, we offer career services assistance to all completers of the Cosmetology program, however, job placement is not guaranteed by Dorsey School of Beauty.
 You can learn more about the assistance our Career Services team offers by visiting our Career Services for Students and Graduates page.
-It is worth noting though that according to the US Department of Labor, Bureau of Labor Statistics, employment of barbers, hairdressers, and cosmetologists is projected to grow 10% from 2014 to 2024, which is faster than the average for all occupations.a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of hairdressers, hairstylists, and cosmetologists is projected to grow 7.8% from 2014 to 2024.b
+It is worth noting though that according to the U.S. Department of Labor Bureau of Labor Statistics, the projected job growth for Barbers, Hairdressers, and Cosmetologists from 2016-2026 is 13%, which is faster than average for all occupations. a In addition, according to the State of Michigan DTMB, Bureau of Labor Market Information and Strategic Initiatives, employment of hairdressers, hairstylists, and cosmetologists is projected to grow 7.8% from 2014 to 2024.b

 How much can I expect to make as a Cosmetologist?